w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 # TraceState field

+The `tracestate` HTTP header field conveys information about request position in multiple distributed tracing graphs.

 ## Header name

 `tracestate`

 ## Header value

+`tracestate` is a Structured header in accordance to [Draft of Structured Headers for HTTP](http://httpwg.org/http-extensions/draft-ietf-httpbis-header-structure.html).
+Its value MUST be a dictionary ([Draft of Structured Headers for HTTP](http://httpwg.org/http-extensions/draft-ietf-httpbis-header-structure.html), Section 4.1).

+Maximum length of a combined header MUST be less than 512 bytes.
+If the maximum length of a combined header is more than 512 bytes it SHOULD be ignored.

-`vendorName1=opaqueValue1,vendorName2=opaqueValue2`
+Example: `vendorName1=opaqueValue1,vendorName2=opaqueValue2`

-The value a concatenation of trace graph name-state pairs.
-Only one entry per name is allowed because the entry represents that last position in the trace.
+The value a concatenation of trace graph key-value pairs.
+Only one entry per key is allowed because the entry represents that last position in the trace.
 Hence implementors must overwrite their entry upon reentry to their tracing system.